We now offer Virtual Mediations using Enhanced Video Conferencing

 “Pre-suit” divorce mediation is a voluntary process that can save couples time and money.
 When both spouses agree to the idea, they’ll meet with their family mediator before starting litigation on any of these issues:

 If you and your spouse have already decided that divorce is the best solution, consulting with a mediator can help make the process less painful.
-They will have a good mediator on your side.
+They will have a good mediator on their side.
 They will often continue to meet with both parties for several months after the divorce has been finalized.
 These sessions are designed as follow-ups that allow clients and their attorneys to ask questions or clarify anything from earlier mediation meetings.

 Mediation sessions for unrepresented couples usually are set in 2-3 hour blocks.
 Most of these divorcing parties resolve their disputes during the first meeting, but some require additional help from an impartial third party before a final agreement can be reached and signed off on by both parties involved in dispute resolution; this typically takes about two weeks after which the divorce mediator will send overdraft paperwork ready for signing at either end (or vice versa) so long as everything looks good enough to proceed!

-Filing for divorce isn’t necessary unless one person requests it; all matters such as agreements about property settlements or custody arrangements can be resolved beforehand at pre-sued divorces, which means no lawyers are needed during finalization proceedings.
+Filing for divorce isn’t necessary unless one person requests it; all matters, such as agreements about property settlements or custody arrangements, can be resolved beforehand at pre-sued divorces, which means no lawyers are needed during finalization proceedings.

 The Jupiter Inlet Lighthouse is an iconic landmark in the area.
 Completed in 1860, it stands as an enduring symbol of both time and weather to come with its red paint job that was applied over 100 years ago due to humidity damage from previous hurricanes, which had caused blisters on top portions of this towering structure made out of the brickwork

-and other materials like metal sheets welded together for safety reasons during high winds storms or heavy rains when the light can’t always be seen at night so having something visible helps warn ships about nearby dangers.
+and other materials like metal sheets welded together for safety reasons during high winds, storms or heavy rains when the light can’t always be seen at night so having something visible helps warn ships about nearby dangers.